zozzlethena/docs/pages/tokenomics.md

         },
         vAxes: {
           1: { title: "Total Supply" },
-          0: { title: "$VELO Emitted" },
+          0: { title: "$VELO Distributed" },
         },
     }}
-    width={"100%"}
+    width={"80%"}
     height={"600px"}
   />
 </Bleed>

-`$veVELO` holders receives a rebase which is proportional to weekly emissions and the ratio of `$veVELO` to `$VELO` supply.
-This reduces the dilution for the `$veVELO` holders!

-`$veVELO` supply does not affect the weekly emission amount of `$VELO`.

-The weekly rebase amount is calculated with the following formula:
-> (veVELO.totalSupply ÷ VELO.totalsupply)³ × 0.5

 ## Gauge Voting

-Every week a certain amount of tokens is emitted for incentives.
-This amount of new `$VELO` tokens is distributed to the liquidity pool providers.

-The concept used to control emissions in relationship to a liquidity pool is called _gauge_.

-`$veVELO` holders can vote to which gauge these emissions go.
-The more votes with higher voting power a gauge gets, the higher the amount of `$VELO` tokens will be distributed to the its liquidity pool providers.
+`$veVELO` holders decide which liquidity pools receive the emissions in a given epoch by voting on their preferred liquidity pool _gauges_. `$VELO` tokens will be distributed proportionally to the total votes a liquidity pool receives.

-In return, voters receive the trading fees collected by the liquidity pool they vote for.
+In return, voters receive the trading fees and bribes collected through the liquidity pool they vote for.

 ## Bribes

-In addition to the fees, liquidity pools allow external rewards from anyone (known also as _bribes_).
+In addition to the fees, liquidity pools allow external rewards from anyone (known as _bribes_).
 These bribes are distributed only to the voters on the incentivized pool proportionally to the votes they cast.

-The bribes can be added weekly in _whitelisted_ tokens, before any voting is done.
-24–48 hours after all the votes were registered (vote snapshot is taken), these can be collected by the voters.
+The bribes can be added in each epoch to _whitelisted_ tokens, before any voting is done.
+Bribes can be collected 24–48 hours after votes are cast (snapshot is taken).

-Any rewards which were not collected, will accrue.
+Rewards not collected will accrue to future epochs.
 Below is an example of bribes, voting and rewards claim timeline.

 <Bleed>
   <Chart